Mimar Sinan: Work

-His training as an army engineer gave Sinan an empirical approach to architecture rather than a theoretical one.
-But the same can be said of the great Western Renaissance architects, such as Brunelleschi and Michelangelo.
+His training as an army engineer gave Sinan an empirical approach to architecture rather than a theoretical one--similar to Europe-based architects of roughly the same period such as Brunelleschi and Michelangelo.

 Various sources state that Sinan was the architect of at least 374 structures which included 92 mosques; 52 small mosques (mescit); 55 schools of theology (medrese); 7 schools for Koran reciters (darülkurra); 20 mausoleums (türbe); 17 public kitchens (imaret); 3 hospitals (darüşşifa); 6 aqueducts; 10 bridges; 20 caravanserais; 36 palaces and mansions; 8 vaults; and 48 baths.
 Sinan held the position of chief architect of the palace, which meant being the overseer of all construction work of the Ottoman Empire, for nearly 50 years, working with a large team of assistants consisting of architects and master builders.

 The development and maturing stages of Sinan's career can be illustrated by three major works.
 The first two of these are in Istanbul: the Şehzade Mosque, which he calls a work of his apprenticeship period and the Süleymaniye Mosque, which is the work of his qualification stage.
 The Selimiye Mosque in Edirne is the product of his master stage.